-A continuation of college reading and writing with emphasis on principles of argumentation and research skills for those who perform at a superior level in ENG 101 or who place high on the English placement exam.
+A continuation of college reading and writing with emphasis on principles of argumentation and research skills for those who perform at a superior level in ENG 101.
 A minimum grade of "C" is required to satisfy degree requirements.
 Prerequisite: ENG 101 and permission.
-(2nd)
+(Spring)